 Introduction: Balancing Robot / 3 Wheel Robot / STEM Robot

 The attached document is the instructions given to kids to build the robot in a series of steps which provide educational learning at each step.
-This is the document provided to schools and after school programmes.

 We have also found that this robot helps to inspire and provide confidence in kids to think about building their own creations and that it is not difficult to do so.

 All the sketches are well commented and more advanced students can modify or write their own sketches.
 The robot can form a general platform for learning about the Arduino and electronics.

 The robot also works with the "LOFI blocks" app, so kids can write there own code in a graphical environment similar to SCRATCH.